spoonepa/AIND-SUDOKO/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A:Constant propagation is a process where better exploitation of constraints reduces the need to make decisions and the process where we determine how values of one variable impact values of another variable.
+In case of Naked Twins the presense of two boxes with the same two number and none other would eliminate these numbers from any other cell in the unit.
-A: In this case added a mechanism to identify twins in every unit and then within the unit remove the occurences of the twin values
+Thus added a mechanism to identify twins in every unit and then within the unit remove the occurences of the twin values.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?